 Interpersonal Practice in Integrated Health, Mental Health, & Substance Abuse

-The Interpersonal Practice in Integrated Health, Mental Health, & Substance Abuse pathway has an interpersonal practice focus on total health and the interconnection between physical, mental and behavioral health.
+The Interpersonal Practice in Integrated Health, Mental Health, and Substance Abuse pathway has an interpersonal practice focus on total health and the interconnection between physical, mental and behavioral health.
 It addresses current practice initiatives to decrease fragmentation in healthcare and positively impact client outcomes and quality of care.
 This pathway prepares students to be practice-ready for interpersonal social work with individuals, families, and groups in the broad range of health settings including Integrated Health, Mental Health and/or Behavioral Health (Substance Use Disorders/Addictions).

 University of Michigan Hospital, HIV/AIDS Treatment Program